Teaching Philosophy

 - Data Analysis in Social Science: Capstone course for sociology and political science majors.
 Builds on basic statistical concepts by teaching students the social science research process with a focus on both qualitative and quantitative empirical data and research design.
 Students analyze data using computer programming skills and write a research article in a collaborative environment.

-- American Politics I: Introductory course (about 20 student enrollment) for largely non-majors focused on both American and Texas government with an emphasis on building civic knowledge and democratic citizenship.
+- American Politics I: Introductory course for largely non-majors focused on both American and Texas government with an emphasis on building civic knowledge and democratic citizenship.
 Social science research project and community engaged group work.

 - Politics of Developing Nations: Research lab course to prepare students for the writing and analysis they will use in their future careers while also introducing development concepts from comparative politics and international relations.
 Collaborative research article writing for potential publication in a scholarly journal.